tali/gerrit-plugin-follow-me/resources/Documentation/about.md

 would require to review intermittent states which never made it into the final version.
-On the other hand, just importing a new version and reviewing the complete diff as one change may not viable.
+On the other hand, just importing a new version and reviewing the complete diff as one change may not be viable.

 So we need a way to split these reviews into multiple smaller parts.
 Depending on the codebase and the changes made, these smaller reviews can